BananaAccounting/General/ExcelFunctions/README.md

 For more information see http://doc8.banana.ch/en/node/4999

 File description
-* BananaFunctions.xlsm Excel a simple file  with example Visual Basic User Defined Functions
+* BananaSync.xlsm Excel a simple file  with example Visual Basic User Defined Functions
-* BananaFunctionsUseAll.xlsm Excel a simple file with examples for how to use all functions.
+* BananaSyncUseAll.xlsm Excel a simple file with examples for how to use all functions.
-* BananaFunctions.bas The User defined functions.
+* BananaSync.bas The User defined functions.
   Use this to add the User Defined Functions to an excisting Excel file.
 * BananaFunctions.zip.
 It include all the file necessary to test the functionalities.
 Including the example accounting files.